mdco-ld/brainfuck/README.md

 # brainfuck

-This is a brainfuck implementation.
+This is a prototype of a brainfuck interpreter with a jit compiler.